melmagrigia/Node-Editor-ImPyGui/README.md

 2. Activate the environment
 3. Install dependencies

     `pip install -r ./requirements.txt`

 4. then start the application

     `python ./node_editor.py`

+## Run with Vagrant

+1. You need Vagrant, virtualbox and the virtualbox guest addition installed on the host machine

+2. From the project directory run

+    `vagrant up`

+3. From inside the guest machine, open a terminal

+    `source editor-venv/bin/activate`

+    `cd /vagrant`

+    `python ./node_editor.py`

 ## Editor usage

-To add a new node press the central botton of the mouse To add a node to
+- Right Click to Add a State Node

+- Right Click on a State Node to Open Actions Dialog

+- Ctrl+Click to remove a link

+The Generate API Stub functionality is still in development.